MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ## Pool

 The `pool` keyword specifies which [pool](agents/pools-queues.md) to use for a job of the pipeline.
-It also holds information about the job's strategy for running.
+A `pool` specification also holds information about the job's strategy for running.
-You can specify the pool at the pipeline, stage, or job level.
+You can specify a pool at the pipeline, stage, or job level.
-The pool specified at the lowest level of the hierachy is used to run the job.
+The pool specified at the lowest level of the hierarchy is used to run the job.

 # [Schema](#tab/schema)